jakubcovam/100_days_of_code/README.md

 ## 100 Days of Code

 My scripts from the **100 Days of Code: The Complete Python Pro Bootcamp for 2023** created by Dr. Angela Yu on udemy.com.
-The codes are a little bit different than the ones given by Angela, but everything seems to work as I planned.
+The codes are a sometimes different than the ones given by Angela, but everything seems to work as I planned.

 ### logos.py